-|Ownership:||Forum 39.25%; NexGen 28.25%; Cameco 20%: AREVA 12.5%|
+|Ownership:||Forum 39.25%; NexGen 28.25%; Cameco 20%: Orano 12.5%|

 |Stage:||Historical resource; numerous showings, highly prospective for finding additional high-grade mineralization.
 Drill and fuel is on site, waiting for market conditions to improve.|

-|Size:||10,161 HA, and includes the Maurice Bay deposit|
+|Size:||10,161 ha, which includes the Maurice Bay deposit|

 |The Maurice Bay area of Lake Athabasca is located immediately east of the Alberta-Saskatchewan provincial boundary, and is 75 km west of Uranium City.
 It is accessible by float or ski-equipped aircraft, barge or boat from Lake Athabasca, and by winter road across the ice on Lake Athabasca.|